rohitraj22/churn-prediction-eda/README.md

 - **Correlations:**
   - `Tenure` ↔ `TotalCharges` (0.83) → longer customers accumulate higher bills.
   - `MonthlyCharges` ↔ `TotalCharges` (0.65).
+- **Decision Trees:**
+  - `Post-Pruned DT` worked best with an accuracy of 79.95% (with a `ccp_alpha` of around 0.003235.
+  - The `Pre-Pruned Dt` fetched an accuracy of around 78%, and the fully grown one has an accuracy of around 71.33%.
 ---

 ## Business Recommendations